Quickstart: Create a JavaScript app with Azure App Configuration

 npm install @azure/app-configuration

-4. Create a new file called app.js in the app-configuration-quickstart directory and add the following code:
+4. Create a new file called app-configuration-example.js in the app-configuration-example directory and add the following code:

-1. Set an environment variable named AZURE_APP_CONFIG_CONNECTION_STRING, and set it to the access key to your App Configuration store.
+1. Set an environment variable named AZURE_APPCONFIG_CONNECTION_STRING, and set it to the connection string of your App Configuration store.
 At the command line, run the following command:

-2. Restart the command prompt to allow the change to take effect.
-Print out the value of the environment variable to validate that it is set properly.
+2. Print out the value of the environment variable to validate that it is set properly with the command below.

 Connect to an App Configuration store